ComposableFi/composable/specifications/cosmwasm/SPEC.md

 Fees depend linearly on the size of the code.

 ## 7.3.
 Instantiating a Contract
-THe `instantiate` extrinsic is used to instantiate a smart contract.
+The `instantiate` extrinsic is used to instantiate a smart contract.

 ### 7.3.1 Definition
 ```rust